-Sarah Klassen was born in Winnipeg, Manitoba, where she still makes her home — although she has spent time teaching in both Lithuania and Ukraine.
+Sarah Klassen was born close to Winnipeg, Manitoba, which she still makes her home — although she has spent time teaching in both Lithuania and Ukraine.
 She is the author of six collections of poetry, including A Curious Beatitude (2006) which won the Canadian Authors Association Award for poetry — an award which has honoured many of Canada’s finest poets, including Margaret Avison.

 She is best known for her poetry, which speaks, among other things, of her faith, and the Germanic heritage of her Mennonite upbringing.
 She has also started to publish fiction, including her short-story collection The Peony Season, and her recent novel A Feast of Longing.